What Are The Symptoms Of Prostate Gland Infection?

 • Semen Analysis: Occasionally used to detect signs of infection.

-See also What Is The Connection Between Diabetes And A Swollen Prostate?
+See also How Is A Swollen Prostate Diagnosed?

 Imaging Studies